braintwyster/Movie_Finder_v0_0_1/README.md

 ### Run
-Run `yarn` to install packages.
+Install packages with: `yarn`

-Then `yarn start` to run the App and Server.
+Run App and Server with: `yarn start`